-If you are using a third-party reservation tool such as ClassPass, it is essential that your onboarding/check-in process are precise to provide the best experience for these customers.
-The top priorities are making sure that studio policies are clearly communicated to customers beforehand and that your onboarding process is smooth and easy.
+If you are using a third-party reservation tool such as ClassPass, it is essential that your onboarding/check-in process is precise to provide the best experience for these customers.
+The top priorities are making sure that studio policies are communicated to customers beforehand and that your onboarding process is smooth and easy.
 Here are some suggestions to provide a great experience for these customers

-Clearly Communicate Studio Policies
+Communicate Studio Policies

-Studios should use the available fields in ClassPass to clearly communicate policies and key information.
-As long as these policies are written down and clearly communicated, ClassPass will support any resulting penalties if a customer is denied entry to class
+Studios should use the available fields in ClassPass to communicate policies and key information.
+As long as these policies are written down and communicated, ClassPass will support any resulting penalties if a customer is denied entry to class

 Smooth Onboarding